IrisChase/IVD/README.md

 It's easy enough to fix said issue, but even easier to break again because the solution isn't intuitive.
 It's fun to watch applications gain and lose this bug as they go through updates.
 The idea is to leave these tricky edge cases to the GUI framework, instead of fixing and breaking (solved) problems like this all the time while in the middle of trying to fix something completely unrelated.

-The problem with individual widgets processing events is that they have no context (At least at the level that your typical GUI events exist, it is certainly possible to have higher level events, but would still require a new framework and IVD as a language has other benefits as well).
+The problem with individual widgets processing events is that they have no context (At least at the level that your typical GUI events exist, it is certainly possible to have higher level events, but IVD as a language has other benefits as well).
 In IVD, the environment is responsible for determining whether an item is hovered or not (Which was in part inspired by CSS's pseudo-classes):

     #element-name
     {